pkumar26/demok8s/README.md

 >Repo has following files in it:

     * Readme.md - These instructions
     * k8sDeploy.json - Main AKS deployment template.
-Feel free to look but no editing is needed for this demo.
+Feel free to look but no editing is needed for this demo
-    * k8sDeploy.param.json - contains values of all parameters used in main template.
+    * k8sDeploy.param.json - contains values of all parameters used in main template
-    * acrDeploy.json - ACR deployment template.
+    * acrDeploy.json - ACR deployment template
     * acrDeploy.param.json - parameters file for ACR template
+    * helloworld-internal.yaml - k8s deployment file for application to be accessible on internal network
+    * helloworld.yaml - k8s deployment file for Version 1 of public facing application
+    * helloworld-v2.yaml - k8s deployment file for Version 2 of public facing application

 *Open Powershell/ PowerShell ISE and setup deployment variables:*